Which way should your ceiling fan rotate in summer?

-KANSAS CITY, Mo.
-(WDAF) — It is officially summer, which means the hot temperatures are likely here to stay.
+It’s officially summer, which means the hot temperatures are likely here to stay for at least a few months.

-Power companies are asking people to conserve energy when possible during the heatwave.
-It will help utilities keep up with demand, and also help keep bills as low as possible.
+With the rising temps, power companies are asking people to conserve energy when possible during the heatwave to reduce consumption and demand on the nation’s power grids.
+Reducing consumption helps utilities keep up with demand, and also help keep bills as low as possible.

 Evergy, a Kansas-based utility company, suggests customers utilize ceiling fans as much as possible.
 The fan will help circulate cooler air while providing your A/C with a little bit of a break.